joealden/corum-client/docs/2-design.md

 To more quickly develop a production standard GraphQL API, I will be using a framework called Graphcool.
-The framework abstracts away some of the complexity that comes with developing an API, such as database management, data access permissions etc. The real magic of graphcool is that is automatically generated a CRUD (Create, Read, Update and Delete) interface to Corum's data.
+The framework abstracts away some of the complexity that comes with developing a GraphQL API, such as database management, data access permissions etc. The best feature of graphcool is that is automatically generated a CRUD (Create, Read, Update and Delete) interface to the schema defined.
 This is very much like how an SQL database works, however instead of using SQL, we use GraphQL to define what data we want.
-This allows me to declaratively design my API, without worrying that much about how everything works under the hood.
+This allows me to declaratively design my API, without having to think that much about how everything works under the hood.

 As well as abstracting away complexity, graphcool allows you to easily extend its capabilities.
-For example, I will extend graphcool to do things such as create and authorize users, and initialize data so that the client doesn't have to.
-(E.G. Set vote count of a new post to 0 automatically)
+For example, I will extend graphcool to do things such as create and authorize users, initialize data so that the client doesn't have to, (E.G. Set vote count of a new post to 0 automatically) and do some validation on the data.
+(E.G. Ensure a user can only vote once on a single post)

 For more information about graphcool, visit there website here.
 ([graph.cool](https://www.graph.cool/))

 #### API Schema (Data Structures)

-In GraphQL, similar to to SQL databases, the API has a schema.
+In GraphQL, similar to SQL databases, the API has a schema.
 This schema is defined in the GraphQL SDL.
 (Schema Definition Language) This allows me to declaratively define the structure of my data.